zivlakmilos/magicbook/README.md

 magicbook build
 ```

-You can specify the path to a configuration file by using the `--config` flag.
+You can specify the path to a configuration file by using the `--config` argument.

 ```bash
 magicbook build --config=myconfig.json
 ```

-For automatic builds whenever a file changes, use the `--watch` flag.
-This currently only works on the files specified in the `files` array.
+To automatically build your book whenever a file changes, use the `--watch` flag.

 ```bash
 magicbook build --watch